disafronov/python-logging-objects-with-schema/README.md

   **it is simply not included in the final log record**.

-In all of these cases a `DataProblem` is recorded for each offending field, and if at least one problem is present a single `DataValidationError` is raised **after** the log record has been emitted.
+In all of these cases a `DataProblem` is recorded for each offending field, and if at least one problem is present, a single ERROR message is logged **after** the log record has been emitted.

 - When a `source` is used in multiple leaves (see "Multiple leaves with the same